 When I saw him on the set of Cleopatra, I fell in love and I have loved him ever since, practically my whole adult life.Elizabeth Taylor on Richard Burton

-On 15th March 1964, Elizabeth Taylor married her Cleopatra co-star Richard Burton, after reconnecting with him on set as they had met at a party around a decade earlier.
-Once again traditional wedding traditions were subverted as she opted to wear a marigold yellow, knee length, empire line dress by another costume designer Irene Sharaff who worked on the costumes for Cleopatra.
-Her hair was an elaborate ponytail which was braided and laced with orange blossom, lily of the valley and white hyacinths and an engagement ring was replaced with a Bulgari brooch gifted to her by Burton.
+On 15th March 1964, Elizabeth Taylor married her Cleopatra co-star Richard Burton, after reconnecting with him on set.
+Once again traditional wedding traditions were subverted as she opted to wear a marigold yellow, knee length, empire line dress.
+This was created by another costume designer Irene Sharaff who worked on the costumes for Cleopatra.
+Her hair was an elaborate ponytail which was braided and laced with orange blossom, lily of the valley and white hyacinths.
+Her engagement ring was replaced with a Bulgari brooch gifted to her by Burton.
 Five years into this marriage, Burton would give her one of the most renowned diamonds in the world, the asscher-cut Krupp Diamond, now known as the Elizabeth Taylor Diamond.
 It was a whopping 33.19 carats and she is rumoured to have worn it daily.

 Richard Burton (Oct 1975 – Aug 1976)